changchuming/changchuming.github.io/_posts/2015-10-18-Schedule-it-for-me!.md

 layout: post
 title: Schedule it for me!
 categories: [projects, hacking]
-tags: [scheduler, scheduleitfor.me]
+tags: [scheduler, scheduleit]
 fullview: true
 ---

-Scheduleitfor.me helps you to schedule your events effortlessly.
+Scheduleit helps you to schedule your events effortlessly.
 Using an intuitive click and drag interface, users can set up a schedule in under ten seconds and share the generated link with their friends.

-You can find it [here](http://scheduleitfor.me).
+You can find it [here](http://scheduler.chums.space).

 [Source](http://github.com/changchuming/scheduleitfor.me)